designstem/projects/biomimicry/index.md

 <div class="bottom">

+  ## Let's find out...

-  ## Why nature is crucial to men's mimicry?
+  why nature is crucial to mankinds' mimicry!

-  **Janine Benyus** and the design problem through nature look.
+  #### Task

+  Watch the following video, where **Janine Benyus** explains the importance of biomimicry.
+  Learn how nature solves design problems and see it through nature's eyes.
+  Take notes of what you find out for future reference.

 </div>